AttacktheDPoint-com/VRNeckSafer-Revival/README.md

  - Added option to select more than one reset button

  **Update v2.09:**
  - Fixed crash when joystick disconnects.
-Reaquires joystick when reconnected.
+Reacquires joystick when reconnected.
  - Added seperate reset button for accumulative mode

 known issues: